Behzad-Amanpour/regression-logistic/README.md

 In **code.py** you will see:

-- Simple implementation of **logistic regression from "scikit-learn"** in Python
+- Simple implementation of **Logistic Regression from "scikit-learn"** in Python

 - **"Cross-Validation"** of the model